Notifying the Commission of certain matters

 You are reminded that approved providers also have ongoing responsibilities in relation to key personnel set out under Part 6 and Part 7A and the Accountability Principles 2014.

-If your notification involves a change to key personnel, you will need to provide evidence that you have taken the required steps and/or obtained the necessary documents to verify that none of your key personnel is a disqualified individual (see section 8A of the Commission Act).
-This includes a copy of a criminal history check, bankruptcy check, as well as evidence of relevant qualifications and or registrations.
+If your notification involves a change to key personnel, you will need to provide evidence that you have taken the required steps and/or obtained the necessary documents to verify that your key personnel meets suitability requirements in relation to individuals (see section 8c of the Commission Act).
+This includes a copy of a Nationally Coordinated Criminal History Check (police certificate) OR National Disability Insurance Scheme check, bankruptcy check, as well as evidence of relevant experience, qualifications and or registrations.

 Furthermore, the Commission may, at any time, request in writing that you provide information relevant to your suitability as an approved provider or request that you give information relevant to the suitability of your key personnel (sections 9-2(1) and (1A) of the Aged Care Act).